Harriet Tubman: Routes and methods

-Tubman's dangerous work required tremendous ingenuity; she usually worked during winter months, to minimize the likelihood that the group would be seen.
-One admirer of Tubman said: "She always came in the winter, when the nights are long and dark, and people who have homes stay in them."
-Once she had made contact with those escaping slavery, they left town on Saturday evenings, since newspapers would not print runaway notices until Monday morning.
+Tubman's dangerous work required ingenuity.
+She usually worked during winter, when long nights and cold weather minimized the chance of being seen.
+She would start the escapes on Saturday evenings, since newspapers would not print runaway notices until Monday morning.
+She used subterfuges to avoid detection.

-Her journeys into the land of slavery put her at tremendous risk, and she used a variety of subterfuges to avoid detection.
 Tubman once disguised herself with a bonnet and carried two live chickens to give the appearance of running errands.
-Suddenly finding herself walking toward a former enslaver in Dorchester County, she yanked the strings holding the birds' legs, and their agitation allowed her to avoid eye contact.
-Later she recognized a fellow train passenger as another former enslaver; she snatched a nearby newspaper and pretended to read.
+Suddenly finding herself walking toward a former enslaver, she yanked the strings holding the birds' legs, and their agitation allowed her to avoid eye contact.
+Later she recognized a fellow train passenger as a former enslaver; she snatched a nearby newspaper and pretended to read.
 Tubman was known to be illiterate, and the man ignored her.

-While being interviewed by author Wilbur Siebert in 1897, Tubman named some of the people who helped her and places that she stayed along the Underground Railroad.
+In an 1897 interview with historian Wilbur Siebert, Tubman named some people who helped her and places she stayed along the Underground Railroad.
 She stayed with Sam Green, a free black minister living in East New Market, Maryland; she also hid near her parents' home at Poplar Neck.
 She would travel from there northeast to Sandtown and Willow Grove, Delaware, and to the Camden area where free black agents, William and Nat Brinkley and Abraham Gibbs, guided her north past Dover, Smyrna, and Blackbird, where other agents would take her across the Chesapeake and Delaware Canal to New Castle and Wilmington.
 In Wilmington, Quaker Thomas Garrett would secure transportation to William Still's office or the homes of other Underground Railroad operators in the greater Philadelphia area.
-Still is credited with aiding hundreds of freedom seekers escape to safer places farther north in New York, New England, and present-day Southern Ontario.
+Still is credited with helping hundreds escape to safer places in New York, New England, and Southern Ontario.